Christian M. 8 min read

 • Air-source heat pumps: Between £7,000 and £14,000 depending on building size.

 💡 Businesses who wish to go entirely off-grid will also require a power generator for emergencies.
-They could still monetise excess electricity generation through bitcoin mining or agrivoltaic solar farms.
+They could still monetise excess electricity generation through agrivoltaic solar farms.

 Labour costs involved with installing solar panels